Here’s a quick look at some news from around the world that’s worth a look today:

 Telia Carrier has also been on the network expansion warpath over the last few years.
 Today they took the party to a new market in the upper Midwest, establishing a PoP at Cologix’s facility in downtown Minneapolis.
 The expansion brings their 100G IP and Ethernet backbone to its 63rd market in North America, although there are still plenty of Tier 2/3 targets left to visit.

 BSO is expanding its portfolio in the financial vertical.
 They have revealed plans for a Financial Cloud service, integrating their low latency network and cloud infrastructure across Equinix facilities in three markets.
 The buildout will focus on LD4 in London initially, with a presence on the way in NY4 in New York and TY3 in Tokyo on the way.
 Those sites will join BSO’s presence in NY9, PA3, and PA4 to provide global cloud coverage.

 And Ericsson has yet another partner in its efforts to shape the IoT market.
-They are teaming up with Japan's KDDI to verify and further study low power wide area cellular technologies.
-After all, the IoT won't go very far if every device is as power hungry as a smartphone.
+They are teaming up with Japan’s KDDI to verify and further study low power wide area cellular technologies.
+After all, the IoT won’t go very far if every device is as power hungry as a smartphone.
+Top 10 girl in bikini view here Rating sexy girl in bikini.
 LWPA technologies are key to making swarms of smart devices feasible.

 If you haven't already, please take our Reader Survey!
 Just 3 questions to help us better understand who is reading Telecom Ramblings so we can serve you better!Categories: Cloud Computing · Internet Backbones · IoT, M2M · Low Latency